Evohmike/ponee/README.md

 # ponee
-> A lightweight Django template
+> A lightweight Django template ready for Heroku

 ## Motivation

-Loosely inspired by django-cookiecutter, ponnee is a lightweight Django template without too many assumptions.
+Loosely inspired by the beloved django-cookiecutter, ponnee is a lightweight Django template without too many assumptions.

 ## What's included